SeanDS/dcc/docs/source/cli.rst

     Linux).
 To persist archive data across invocations of the tool, ensure this option is set.

-.. option:: --prefer-local
+.. option:: --ignore-version

-    When :option:`DCC number <dcc open-file DCC_NUMBER>` doesn't contain a version, prefer the latest archived record over the latest remote record.
-Without this flag, a record without a version such as ``T010075`` (as opposed to ``T010075-v1``) will *always* be fetched from the remote DCC host as it is otherwise not possible to determine if any locally archived version is the latest.
+    Fetch the latest version of the document specified in :option:`DCC_NUMBER <dcc open-file DCC_NUMBER>` from the local archive regardless of the version specified.
+    If no local version exists, the requested (or, if no version is specified, the latest) version of the document will still be fetched from the DCC.

 .. option:: --max-file-size